 Edited by Mark Perry MD

 Midfoot arthritis is characterized by pain and swelling in the midfoot that is aggravated by standing and walking.
 There is often an associated bony prominence on the top of the foot.
 Usually the symptoms develop gradually over time although it can occur following a major midfoot injury such as a Lisfranc fracture.
-Non-operative treatment consisting of use of a stiff-soled comfort shoe; activity modification; weight-loss; and anti-inflammatory medication can be quite effective.
+Non-operative treatment consisting of use of a stiff-soled comfort shoe; activity modification; weight-loss; and can be quite effective.
 If non-operative treatment fails patients may benefit from surgery to fuse the arthritic midfoot joints.

 Patients with midfoot arthritis will experience discomfort in the midfoot.
 This is usually exacerbated by standing and walking.
 It can be painful first thing in the morning for the first few steps and also after getting up from a sitting or lying position.
 This is due to “start-up” pain.